We’re here to help. Let’s walk through it together.

 Lauren, 27, remembering her great-grandfather

 My siblings thought I was crazy, that I’d never be able to figure it out.
 But it had been bugging me for years: My great-grandfather’s estate has never been settled, the instructions in his will never carried out.
 My grandmother was made the executor, and I guess she just never did it.
 When she died, I decided to find out what I could do.
-I shared all the little pieces of the puzzle with an Empathy Care Specialist.
+I shared all the little pieces of the puzzle with an Empathy Care Manager.
 She helped me make sense of it all, and guided me through filing a court petition to be named administrator of the estate.
 I’m really proud that Great-Granddad’s wishes are going to be honored.
 Finally.

 Carrying on after COVID-19